Remembering Alfredo Gutierrez

 Alfredo Gutierrez, a longtime activist and Arizona politician, has died at the age of 79.
 Gutierrez passed after a battle with esophageal cancer.

-Gutierrez was born to a US Citizen father in a small town called Miami, Arizona who worked as a miner.
-His father was deported to Mexico amid migration fears during the great depression.
+Gutierrez was born in a small town called Miami, Arizona, and his father, a U.S. citizen, worked as a miner.
+His father was deported to Mexico amid migration fears during the Great Depression.

-Gutierrez’s activism first began during his time at Arizona State University when he helped to start the Mexican American Student Organization.
-In 1969, he also co-founded Chicanos Por La Causa, a non-profit organization working to provide resources and a voice to over one million people across the country.
+Gutierrez’s activism first began during his time at Arizona State University, where he helped to found the Mexican American Student Organization.
+In 1969, he also co-founded Chicanos Por La Causa, a non-profit organization working to provide resources and a voice to over one million Hispanics across the country.

 Gutierrez first began his career in politics when he was 27 years old.
-He was elected to the state legislature, and two years later he was selected to lead the Democratic majority caucus.
+He was elected to the Arizona state legislature, and two years later, he was selected to lead the Democratic majority caucus.

-“Alfredo felt the wrath of discrimination… even into his older years when there was an initiative to end birthright citizenship… that’s what riled him up.
-It was his eagerness to fight for equality,” Guzman said
+She added, “Alfredo felt the wrath of discrimination, even into his older years when there was an initiative to end birthright citizenship.
+That’s what riled him up.
+It was his eagerness to fight for equality,” Guzman said.

-Lydia Guzman, a Community-based Advocate for Chicanos Por La Causa
+Lydia Guzman, community-based advocate, Chicanos Por La Causa

 A view of Phoenix with the PBS logo and text reading: Annual Luncheon